chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 **provide** the same IPs and backup config in config.toml as in the  `a2ha.rb` file.

 ## EFS backup configuration
-In case the backup configuration was skipped in the deployment config.toml, the User needs to configure EFS backup manually in Automate HA please click [here](/automate/ha_backup_restore_file_system/#configuration-for-automate-node-from-provision-host) to know more.
+In case of if the backup configuration was skipped in the deployment config.toml, the User needs to configure EFS backup manually in Automate HA please click [here](/automate/ha_backup_restore_file_system/#configuration-for-automate-node-from-provision-host) to know more.

 {{<note>}}
 While configuring the backup configuration provide the path of **Elasticsearch** instead of **Opensearch** as A2HA backup was in Elasticsearch directory